Understanding a Profit Center

 A closely related concept to a profit center is an investment center.
 Whereas a profit center simply measures the overall contribution of a division’s profitability to the parent corporation, an investment center measures all uses of capital against a theoretical required rate of return.
-Although the investment center approach is extremely useful in evaluating the overall profitability of a company as measured by return on capital deployed, it can be manipulated by managers who know how accounting rules work.
-By simply modifying depreciation rates, for instance, they could increase the estimated return on invested capital.
-They could also change the so-called hurdle rate to a more easily attainable figure (the hurdle rate is a return a profit center or other division must earn in order to be considered a good investment for the company; in other words, it is a minimum acceptable rate of return).
+The investment center approach is useful in evaluating the overall profitability of a company, as measured by return on capital deployed.

 However, investment center metrics can be manipulated by managers who know how to bend accounting rules.
 By simply modifying depreciation rates, for instance, they could increase the estimated return on invested capital.
 They could also change the so-called hurdle rate—the minimum acceptable rate of return—to a more easily attainable figure just before reporting the numbers.

 Profit Center Criticism From its Founder